These Are the Victims of the Capital Gazette Shooting

 Five people were killed and at least three injured when a gunman opened fire in the offices of the Capital Gazette newspaper in Annapolis, Maryland Thursday.

-All of the victims of the shooting were employees at the paper, police confirmed late Thursday, including four journalists and one sales assistant.
+All of the victims of the shooting were employees at the paper, police confirmed late Thursday.
 Among those killed was long-serving Capital Gazette and Baltimore Sun journalist Rob Hiassen, his family confirmed.
+The other victims were identified as special publications editor Wendi Winters, writer John McNamara, editorial page editor Gerald Fischman, and sales assistant Rebecca Smith, according to the Associated Press.

 Police called the assault was a “targeted attack” on the newspaper’s offices.
 “He looked for his victims as he walked through the lower level,” acting Anne Arundel County Police Chief William Krampf told a news conference Thursday.

 Krampf confirmed that two of those wounded suffered superficial wounds.
-Authorities had previously said that several people were gravely wounded, according to the Associated Press.
+Authorities had previously said that several people were gravely wounded, according to AP.

 The suspect, who has been identified as Jarrod W. Ramos by AP, was apprehended by police and taken into custody Thursday.
 Police have not officially released his identity.